Fintech startup Vise brings on Andrew Fong (formerly Dropbox) as CTO – TechCrunch

 “Vise is in the early stages of building out its engineering organization,” Fong told TechCrunch.
 “It’s imperative that we weave in DEI as a first principle to our recruiting at this stage and ensure we are maturing our processes with DEI in mind.”

-At Dropbox, Fong started out as a team leader building a team of 40 and by the time he left, led a team of more than 250 people.
-He explained that he learned a lot during that 8+ year period, and made a lot of mistakes, and was eager to see how that knowledge could be reapplied at a different firm.
+At Dropbox, Fong started out as a team leader building a team of 40, and by the time he left, led a team of more than 250 people.
+He explained that he learned a lot during that eight-year period, and made a lot of mistakes, and was eager to see how that knowledge could be reapplied at a different firm.

 “What would it be like to do this again with the knowledge I have now?” asked Fong.
 “What things would I do differently?
 How would I improve upon it?
 How can I actually take that knowledge and leverage it in a way that helps others in the industry or my peers at Vise?
 Can I provide a perspective that they don’t necessarily have today?”

 Fong was first connected with Vise while he was still at Dropbox.
-He spoke to Vise cofounder Runik Mehrotra on an explanatory call, and remembers feeling like no matter where his path took him, he wanted to stay connected to Mehrotra and Vise.
+He spoke to Vise co-founder Runik Mehrotra on an explanatory call, and remembers feeling like no matter where his path took him, he wanted to stay connected to Mehrotra and Vise.

 “This is somebody that just has something about him,” he said of Mehrotra.
 “There’s just like an ‘it’ factor that made me feel like I wanted to work with him.”